Badsworth/pfml_scripts/infra/README.md

 Several re-usable modules have also been created for use by the terraform folders above:

 ```
+└── constants                🏡 values shared across all applications and environments, e.g. a common block of aws tags
 └── modules                  🏡 reusable modules.
     └──  ecs_task_scheduler  ⛱ Creates a scheduled ECS task job.
     └──  s3_ecs_trigger      ⛱ Creates an ECS task triggered by S3 events